 And speaking of the books, apparently there are some significant differences.
 For one, they’ve changed Brakebills from a high school to a post-grad school, and Julia is barely a character until later on in the books.
 Also, Quinten is supposedly really unlikeable in the books, and while I can’t say I love him so far, he’s not that bad.
 I hope he doesn’t become intolerable because he’s the main character.

 The Magicians is the Harry Potter/Narnia adult series you didn’t know you needed in your life, and I’m excited to see where it goes.
-If sci-fi and magic is up your alley then watch this show!
+If sci-fi and magic are up your alley then watch this show!
 It airs Mondays at 9 on Showcase/Syfy.

 The last show I’mma mention is not as overlooked as the others.
 It’s called Legends Of Tomorrow and if you’re a fan of The Flash and Arrow, both DC shows, then you know what this is.
 But if you don’t, it’s the crossover between the two shows.
 Side characters from both are taken and are put on a time-travelling team that aims to kill Vandal Savage, an immortal Arrow villain.

 At first, I wasn’t going to watch.
 I don’t watch Arrow, and didn’t really care for any of these characters, even the ones from The Flash.
-But I read some reviews and decided that I was probably inevitably going to watch it, so I gave it a go, and was pleasantly surprised.
+But I read some reviews and decided that I was probably inevitably going to watch it, so I gave it a go and was pleasantly surprised.
 The large ensemble cast with a mix of heroes and villains makes for a dynamic team, and I do like teams.

 The very interesting characters interacting is very amusing, and look forward to seeing mini-teams form within the main team.
 I also am excited to watch these guys go about on their hunt across time, as time is such a complicated thing.
 This show also seems to be a good mix of Arrow‘s darker tones and The Flash‘s lighter ones, which I appreciate.